tyconsulting/blog.tyang.github.io/_posts/2018-06-06-using-arm-templates-to-deploying-azure-policy-definitions-that-requires-input-parameters.md

 </ul>
 I ended up created a separate PowerShell script that can be used in VSTS to deploy subscription-level ARM templates by calling the ARM REST API directly.
 I will cover this script in my next post.

 The policy definition in Kristian’s example does not require any input parameters.
-To explain the challenges, I will use the “Allowed Role Definitions” sample definition from Azure Policy’s official GitHub repo: <a title="https://github.com/Azure/azure-policy/blob/master/samples/Authorization/allowed-role-definitions/azurepolicy.json" href="https://github.com/Azure/azure-policy/blob/master/samples/Authorization/allowed-role-definitions/azurepolicy.json">https://github.com/Azure/azure-policy/blob/master/samples/Authorization/allowed-role-definitions/azurepolicy.json</a>
+To explain the challenges, I will use the "Allowed Role Definitions" sample definition from Azure Policy’s official GitHub repo: <a title="https://github.com/Azure/azure-policy/blob/master/samples/Authorization/allowed-role-definitions/azurepolicy.json" href="https://github.com/Azure/azure-policy/blob/master/samples/Authorization/allowed-role-definitions/azurepolicy.json">https://github.com/Azure/azure-policy/blob/master/samples/Authorization/allowed-role-definitions/azurepolicy.json</a>

-In the policy definition, input parameter is defined in the <strong>parameters</strong> section and are referenced in the policy rule as <strong>“[parameters(‘parametername’)]”</strong>:
+In the policy definition, input parameter is defined in the <strong>parameters</strong> section and are referenced in the policy rule as <strong>"[parameters(‘parametername’)]"</strong>:

 <a href="https://blog.tyang.org/wp-content/uploads/2018/06/image.png"><img style="display: inline; background-image: none;" title="image" src="https://blog.tyang.org/wp-content/uploads/2018/06/image_thumb.png" alt="image" width="732" height="777" border="0" /></a>